Mishnah

-The Mishnah or the Mishna (/ˈmɪʃnə/; מִשְׁנָה, from the verb lišnot, "to repeat") is the first written collection of the Jewish oral traditions that are known as the Oral Torah.
-Having been collected in the 3rd century CE, it is the first work of rabbinic literature, written primarily in Mishnaic Hebrew but also partly in Jewish Aramaic.
-The oldest surviving physical fragments of it are from the 6th to 7th centuries.
-It is viewed as authoritative and binding revelation by most Orthodox Jews and some non-Orthodox Jews.
+The Mishnah (/ˈmɪʃnə/; מִשְׁנָה, from the verb lišnot, "to repeat") is the first written collection of the Jewish oral traditions.
+These oral traditions are known as the "Oral Torah", to differentiate them from the (written) Torah, and both are believed in rabbinic tradition to have been revealed alongside each other to Moses at Mount Sinai.
+While the Torah was passed down in writing, the Oral Torah is believed to have been transmitted by Jewish scholars until the compilation of the Mishnah in the late second or early third century CE.
+The Mishnah is viewed as authoritative and binding revelation by most Orthodox Jews and some non-Orthodox Jews.
+The Mishnah is also the basis of the Babylonian Talmud and the Jerusalem Talmud, which are both commentaries on the Mishnah.